 Decades ago, I enjoyed winter mountaineering.
 Solitude and beauty combined with skiing/back-country adrenaline, made for a thrilling adventure and a sense of achievement.
-It was well worth digging those snow caves.
+It was worth digging those snow caves.

 Then I got married and took my young Jamaican bride cross country skiing on Casper Mountain.
 Eventually, my children shushed there as well.